 HDP anticipated the redevelopment of the Hall House site located at 426 N. Tryon Street as a mixed-use, mixed-income project (the "Project").
 To that end, HDP and Urban-Atlantic Development LLC, a Delaware limited Liability Company ("Urban" or "UA"), entered into a certain Transaction Outline (the "Original Transaction Outline") with respect to the Project.
 At some point, the Project changed from being a two-block strategy with multiple land sellers and a mixed-use, mixed-income building that straddled the INLIVIAN and Bank of America parcels bounded by N. Tryon, College, 7th and 8th Streets, to being confined to the INLIVIAN parcel.
-HDP and Urban (hereinafter the "Parties" or "Joint Venture") then agreed to amend, restate and replace the terms and conditions of the Original Transaction Outline that established the principal terms of a joint-venture agreement ("Joint Venture Agreement") between the Parties to develop the Project on the INLIVIAN parcel only.
+HDP and Urban (hereinafter the "Parties" or "Joint Venture") then agreed to amend, restate and replace the terms and conditions of the Original Transaction Outline that established the principal terms of a jointventure agreement ("Joint Venture Agreement") between the Parties to develop the Project on the INLIVIAN parcel only.
 The Parties are proposing to develop the Project with an ultimate affordable housing target for the multifamily units of 70/30/30; in which 70% of the units are at market rate and 30% are below market rate; with 30% of the below market rate units priced at 30% of the Area Median Income ("AMI").
 The total affordable units of the Project will consist of a mix of 30%, 60%, and 80% AMI apartments.
 Further, the Joint Venture will fully intersperse the affordable multifamily units throughout the Project ("Affordable Units Component").
 Currently the range of financial support required to facilitate the development and construction of the Affordable Units Component (the "Gap") is estimated to be up to \$6 million.
 The County has provided a conditional commitment for this Gap funding.
 Should there be a variance in the development costs or operating expenses of the Affordable Units Component, the Gap is subject to change.
-In order to fund the balance of the total development costs for the Affordable Units, the Parties wish to submit an application for bond volume cap and 4% Low Income Housing Tax Credits ("LIHTC") to the North Carolina Housing Finance Agency ("NCHFA") on January 24, 2021.
+In order to fund the balance of the total development costs for the Affordable Units, the Parties submitted an application for bond volume cap and 4% Low Income Housing Tax Credits ("LIHTC") to the North Carolina Housing Finance Agency ("NCHFA") on January 22, 2021 and a Full Application on May 14, 2021.
+If successful, this will be the first mixed-income development of its kind in the state of NC.
+The current unit count is 353 total of which 106 would be affordable.